brianellin/bsky-mcp-server/test/thread_examples_results.md

                         </post>
                         <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyum7el2n" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmmuyum7el2n" author_name="dan" author_handle="danabra.mov" posted_at="4/12/2025, 8:47:49 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyum6fd2n">
                           <content>
-                            the problem with &quot;feeds&quot; is they&apos;re mostly junk content. that&apos;s because they&apos;re either bad at curation, or bad at ranking, or both. there&apos;s all kinds of userland conventions built on top of feeds, and some of *those* may eventually make sense. i think what needs to happen is decoupling of the two
+                            the problem with "feeds" is they're mostly junk content. that's because they're either bad at curation, or bad at ranking, or both. there's all kinds of userland conventions built on top of feeds, and some of *those* may eventually make sense. i think what needs to happen is decoupling of the two
                           </content>
                           Engagement: 147 likes, 8 reposts, 5 replies, 4 quotes
                           <replies>